konmik/konmik.github.io/content/post/when_to_not_use_rxjava.md

 Unpredictable things can happen if the caller does not expect to get multithreading from the returned observable.

+Excessive jumps from one thread to another can also be slower than you can afford.

-Let the caller decide where it wants to schedule it.
+Let the caller decide where it wants to schedule actions.

 ## Have safe rx-ing! :)